onug/CSNF-DOC/content/en/docs/CSNF Demo/_index.md

 ---
-title: 'CSNF Demo'
+title: 'CSNF demo-service'
-linkTitle: 'CSNF Demo'
+linkTitle: 'CSNF demo-service'
 weight: 60
 description: >
-  The CSNF Demo known as the 'demo-service' is a Dockerized typescript application that provides minimal functionality so the security engineers and developers can get familiar with the CSNF Decorator.
+  The CSNF demo-service is a typescript application that provides minimal functionality to allow security researchers and security developers to become familiar with the CSNF Decorator.
+The application can be easily deployed using Docker.
 ---

 {{% pageinfo %}}